texttheater/xminid/README.md

 keybindings](https://xmonad.org/documentation.html), only your mod key is Win instead of Alt.

+The key binding for switching to the next layout (Mod+Space) conflicts with Ubuntu's default for switching to the next input source.
+Consider disabling or changing the latter via Ubuntu's keyboard shortcut settings.

 On first logging in like this, you may find that the GNOME panels are missing some standard items, or they are in weird places, or duplicated.
 To fix this, alt-rightclick on the relevant places of the panels and choose *Add to